ramosn17/APA/README.md

    crime_data:
         [[Date', 'Primary Type','Description', 'Location Description','Arrest']]

-   Copy the dataframe 'df' to a .csv file entitled 'df.csv'.
+ ### Important: 1.
+Copy the dataframe 'df' to a .csv file entitled **df.csv**.
+Save this file into the ramosn17/APA
+                   folder-it will be imported for the merge function in the 'crime_project_merge.py' script.

+   Optional--

    1. To conduct an  analysis of one of the columns, set variable crime_type equal to a new dataframe for 'Primary Type', which pertains to the most